DataStax-Academy/zdm-scenario-katapod/step5.md

 ansible-playbook deploy_zdm_monitoring.yml -i zdm_ansible_inventory
 ```

-When the execution has completed, there will be a Grafana instance
+Once this has completed, there will be a Grafana instance
+waiting for you.
+While generally it would be reached on port 3000 at
+your monitoring instance's address, _within this learning environment_
-waiting for you on port 3000: you can open it in a new browser tab
+you can directly open it in a new browser tab
-with the command _(specific to this learning environment)_:
+by running the command:

 ```bash
 ### host